kingluddite/web-dev-notes/frontend/js/dom/01-why-javascript.md

 1. Window
 2. Document

-* both window and document are objects
+* Both window and document are objects
-    - objects are containers for data and can perform specific actions for that particular object
+    - Objects are containers for data and can perform specific actions for that particular object
-    - many objects built into the browser environment and JavaScript itself
+    - Many objects built into the browser environment and JavaScript itself
-    - you can create `custom` objects using JavaScript
+    - You can create `custom` objects using JavaScript

 ## Example
 dog

 Properties | Methods
 --- | ---
 name | bark()